jmonti-gh/KaggleSQL/BigQuery_from_local.md

 ## 2) bigquery.Client()
 To use the Google BigQuery Service we need a google account plus valid credentials.
 Google BigQuery Service provide use lot of datasets in different projects.
 Provide credentials to ADC (Application Default Credentials) in a local develoment enviroment.

-User Credentials:
+Local development environment - User Credentials:
-1. Install and initialize the gcloud CLI.
+1. Install and initialize the gcloud CLI. (https://cloud.google.com/sdk/docs/install)
 2. Create your credential file: gcloud auth application-default login
 - A login screen is displayed.
 After you log in, your credentials are stored in the local credential file used by ADC.
 - https://cloud.google.com/docs/authentication/provide-credentials-adc    https://cloud.google.com/docs/authentication/provide-credentials-adc#cloud-based-dev